superbuilders/playcademy-godot-template/addons/playcademy/manifest_exporter/README.md

 ## Features

-- **Automatic Manifest Generation:** Creates the `playcademy.manifest.json` file in your web export directory.
+- **Automatic Manifest Generation:** Creates the `playcademy.manifest.json` file in your web export directory with essential game metadata.
+- **Auto-Zipping:** Automatically packages your entire export into a ZIP file ready for upload to the Playcademy platform.
+- **Smart Export Handling:** Intelligently detects export paths and skips auto-zipping for non-empty directories to prevent file conflicts.
 - **Playcademy Ready:** Simplifies the preparation of your Godot web games for the Playcademy platform.
 - **Seamless Integration:** Works automatically during the standard Godot HTML5 export process once the plugin is enabled.